frederic-perez/AmE-dictionary/data/idioms.md

 __mixed feelings__ :two::hammer:
 __mixed signal__ :two: A signal, message, or communication that has, or is interpreted as having, multiple, ambiguous, or contradictory meanings.
 (Often plural.) _I keep getting these mixed signals from my ex-girlfriend.
 I can’t tell if she just wants to be friends, or if she’s interested in getting back together._
 __mm-hmm__ :two: _informal_ Yes; yeah.
 A verbal expression used to express agreement or acknowledgement.
 Formed by intoning “uh-huh” with a closed mouth.
+__moan about (someone or something)__ To grumble, gripe, or complain about someone or something to an annoying, excessive degree.
+__modus operandi__ :mega: /ˈməʊdəs ˌɒpəˈrændiː; -ˈrændaɪ/
 __mom-and-pop__
 __Monday blues__ The Monday blues is a slang term used to describe the feeling of dread and unhappiness that some people experience on the Monday morning at the start of the week, often due to having to return to a job or school routine after a weekend.
 It is also used to refer to the general feeling of unhappiness or depression that some people feel on a Monday.
 __Monday morning quarterback__